kriztioan/WeMo/cpp/README.md

 section, which is either set to true or false, indicates whether to include a sun rise/set schedule. `rise` and `set` keys are the comma-separated lists that enable and configure the offsets in seconds to apply to the on and off times.
+Like the `ontimes` and `offtimes` keys, optionally, the day of the week can be specified following a '%'.

 The daemon responds to the `SIGUSR1` and `SIGUSR2` signal, where the former forces a re-scan and the latter writes a summary of the daemon's state and the